Dayton Dragons GameDay Notes

 Four Winds Field l South Bend, Ind. l 7:05 p.m.

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the South Bend Cubs (affiliate of the Chicago Cubs) in the first game of a six-game series.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) meet the South Bend Cubs (affiliate of the Chicago Cubs) in the fourth game of a six-game series.
+2021 Season Series: Dayton 2, South Bend 1.
+This is the only series in 2021 between the two clubs.

-Last Game: Sunday: Lansing 3, Dayton 1.
-The Lugnuts earned a split of the six-game series and snapped the Dragons three-game winning streak.
-Dayton had only four hits, with three of them by Brian Rey.
-Lansing scored two runs in the fourth inning and one more in the eighth to take a 3-0 lead.
-The Dragons got the tying run to the plate with one out in the bottom of the ninth after Rey's RBI double, but they could not get the big hit.
+Last Game: Thursday: Dayton 5, South Bend 2.
+The Dragons scored four runs in the first inning and held off the Cubs the rest of the way, getting 5.2 scoreless inning from the bullpen trio of Jacques Pucheu (W), Braxton Roxby, and Eddy Demurias (Sv).
+Dayton collected 12 hits, their highest total since the first game of the season on May 4 when they had 13.
+All nine starters had at least one hit, led by Bren Spillane, who had two hits and three runs batted in.
+Michael Siani had two hits, two walks, and a stolen base.
+Quincy McAfee had his second straight 2-hit game.

+Roster Changes: Second baseman/outfielder Brian Rey has been promoted to Chattanooga.
+Rey leads the High-A Central League in all three Triple Crown categories.
+He leads in batting average (.423), home runs (6), RBI (19) as well as slugging percentage by 257 points (.904), OPS (1.325), hits (22), extra base hits (12), and total bases (45).
+Rey is tied for the lead in all of Minor League Baseball (120 teams) in extra base hits with 12.
+Rey hit safely in all 13 games he has played in this season and was named the High-A Central League Batter of the Week for each of the first two weeks of the season.

 Player Notes

-Reliever Braxton Roxby has not allowed a run in 5.2 innings, surrendering just two hits and three walks.
-He has struck out 11 of 23 batters faced.
+Reliever Braxton Roxby has not allowed a run in 7.1 innings, surrendering just three hits and five walks.
+He has struck out 14 of 31 batters faced.

-Starting pitcher Noah Davis has allowed only two hits in 10 innings.
-Davis leads the league in opponent batting average at .065.

-Spencer Stockton has not allowed a run in 9.1 innings, giving up three hits and one walk with six strikeouts (.103 avg. against).
+Spencer Stockton has allowed only one run in 12.2 innings, giving up seven hits (.163 avg. against).
+He is fourth in the league in opponent's batting average and tied for seventh in ERA at 1.42.

 Team Notes

-Dragons pitchers have allowed only 67 base hits in 105 innings his season, allowing an opponent batting average of .181 (best in the league).
+PITCHING: Dragons pitchers have allowed only 90 base hits in 131 innings his season, allowing an opponent batting average of .192 (best in the league).
+The Dragons rank third in team ERA at 3.23.

-Dragons opponents went 5 for 43 (.116) with runners in scoring position in the season-opening series at Great Lakes.
-Lansing went 8 for 25 (.320) in the first two games of the next series (both Lansing wins), but then went 6 for 38 (.158) in the next four games (three Dayton wins).
+Dragons relief pitchers have posted an ERA of 0.94 over the last seven games, allowing only three earned runs in 28.2 innings.

-The Dragons committed have committed only eight errors in 12 games, ranking first in the league in team fielding.
+FIELDING: The Dragons committed have committed only nine errors in 15 games, ranking first in the league in team fielding.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)